MaastrichtU-IDS/FaVLib/README.md

 cd FavLib

-## Edit the file .end to set the path absolute path of the folder that you want virtuoso to map to, from there you will upload the files to virtuoso
+## Edit the file .env to set the path of the folder that you want virtuoso to map to, from there you will upload the files to virtuoso.
+Also you will set the output folder of the workflow

 cat .env